noahdixon/toystore/docs/DesignDoc.md

 of the new leader by calling the `assignLeader` method on their stubs and passing a `LeaderAssignment` object which contains the new leader ID.
-Again, the `electLeader` method is triggered on startup or whenever the leader node stops responding to gRPC calls from the Frontend Service.
+Again, the `electLeader` method is triggered on startup or whenever the leader node stops responding to gRPC calls from the Gateway Service.
 This means as long as at least one Order Service node is online, the application may continue to function normally.

 ### Catalog Service
-The Catalog Service implements a gRPC server in order to expose an interface for querying products to the Frontend Service, and an interface for purchasing products to the Order Service.
+The Catalog Service implements a gRPC server in order to expose an interface for querying products to the Gateway Service, and an interface for purchasing products to the Order Service.
-These interfaces are defined as services in the catalogservice.proto file.
+These interfaces are defined as services in the `catalogservice.proto` file.
-Similar to the Frontend Service, a `ThreadPoolExecutor` is used to generate a thread pool for handling concurrent RPCs.
+Similar to the Gateway Service, a `ThreadPoolExecutor` is used to generate a thread pool for handling concurrent RPCs.
 The interface methods are:

 1. The `query` method queries the product catalog for a specific product.
-It is called by the Frontend Service to handle client product query requests.
-After checking the `ProductCatalog`, the method returns to the Frontend Service the name, price, and quantity in stock of the product.
+It is called by the Gateway Service to handle client product query requests.
+After checking the `ProductCatalog`, the method returns to the Gateway Service the name, price, and quantity in stock of the product.

 2. The `changeStock` method attempts to decrement the stock of an item in the `ProductCatalog`